sentclose/sentc-docs/docs/guide/e2ee/group.md

 When you use your own backend, call the prepare function.
 This function returns the client data for a new group.
 Make a POST request to our API (https://api.sentc.com/api/v1/group) with this data from your backend.
-Don't forget to include the Authorization header with the JWT.
+Remember to include the Authorization header with the JWT.

 :::: tabs#p